kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Periclimenes colemani
 Tags	2014 shrimp urchin
-Desc	Man and wife living on a toxic fire urchin.
-The pair clears a little patch on the urchin with their claws, just enough so they can move freely around on the urchin collecting small pieces of food.
-The largest of them is always the female.
+Desc	The pair of shrimp clears a little patch on the fire urchin with their claws, just enough to move freely around on the urchin collecting small pieces of food while still being protected from predators by the urchin's toxic spines.
+The largest of the shrimps is always the female.

 DSC03425.jpg